-Companies use employee stock options plans to compensate, retain, and attract employees.
-Alternatively, employee-type stock options (but non-qualified) can be offered to non-employees: suppliers, consultants, lawyers and promoters for services rendered.
-Stock options are call options on the common stock of a company, i.e. contracts between a company and its employees that give employees the right to buy a specific number of the company’s shares at a fixed price within a certain period of time.
-Employees who are granted stock options hope to profit by exercising their options at a higher price than when they were granted.
+Stock options are often used by a company to compensate current employees and to entice potential hires.
+Employee-type stock options (but non-qualified) can also be offered to non-employees, like suppliers, consultants, lawyers, and promoters, for services rendered.
+Stock options are call options on the common stock of a company, i.e., contracts between a company and its employees that give employees the right to buy a specific number of the company’s shares at a fixed price within a certain period of time.
+Employees hope to profit from exercising these options in the future when the stock price is higher.

 Rules for Qualified Stock Options (Incentive Stock Options)